zzzkeil/Wireguard-DNScrypt-VPN-Server/README.md

 ### Version 2023.06.27
 major changes :
  - X86_64 and ARM64
- - Debian 12, Fedora 38, Rocky Linux 9, CentOS Stream 9, AlmaLinux 9
+ - Debian 12, Ubuntu 22.04, Fedora 38, Rocky Linux 9, CentOS Stream 9, AlmaLinux 9
  - removed unbound  ( only DNScrypt is used )
  - replaced ufw with firewalld
- - remove all support for ubuntu ... comeback later
  - all other things i forgot :)

 ## **Setup Wireguard VPN Server fast and easy  - with **